 10 Ways First-Time Moms Can Avoid a C-Section Delivery

 A cesarean section was once a relatively rare way to deliver a baby.
 But today, almost 1 in 3 pregnant women give birth in an operating room.
-While a C-section may be the safest way to deliver under high-risk circumstances, research indicates that this major surgical procedure is actually more risky to the health of many mothers and babies.
-What’s more, once a woman has had a C-section, she will most likely need to deliver that way in the future, and her risks increase with every additional C-section.
+While a C-section may be the safest way to deliver under high-risk circumstances, research indicates that this major surgical procedure is often unnecessary and actually poses a higher risk to the health of many mothers and babies.

-If you’re pregnant for the first time, here are 10 things you can do to try to prevent a C-section.
-There are 5 that can help during pregnancy, and 5 that’ll come in handy during the final stretch.
+If you’re pregnant for the first time, here are 10 things you can do throughout your pregnancy that can help reduce the need for a C-section.

 During your pregnancy

 Many U.S. women gain more weight during pregnancy than is recommended.
-Studies show that gaining too much weight can increase your risk of C-section.
 Ask your provider what your weight gain goal should be, and do your best to eat a moderate, nutritious diet throughout your pregnancy.

-You wouldn't run a marathon without training for it...so why head into childbirth without adequate preparation?
+You wouldn't run a marathon without training for it, so why head into childbirth without adequate preparation?
 Virtua offers a wide variety of classes, and you should aim to enroll by your 7th month.
-Also, ask your provider about the books and websites they recommend most.

 If your baby is breech (feet first) and you’re at least 36 weeks pregnant, you may be a candidate for a procedure called an external cephalic version (ECV).
-ECV involves applying pressure to the mother's abdomen to turn the baby to a head down presentation.
-A helpful website, Spinning Babies, also demonstrates various positions to try at home.
+ECV involves applying pressure to the mother's abdomen to turn the baby to a head-down presentation.

 Minimize stress with yoga and meditation.
-Try to avoid the negative “war stories” told by friends and family about their labors.
 Discuss your fears and concerns with your provider, and remember that you were born to give birth.
 Trust in what your body can do.

 When you’re near the end of pregnancy